Minimal Access Laparoscopic Surgery

 Ever since laparoscopic surgery emerged nearly two decades ago, patient demand for minimally invasive procedures has soared.
 As miniaturized instrumentation has been refined, minimal access techniques have gradually replaced many traditional surgical protocols.

-“We have reached the point that we perform almost every operation laparoscopically,” said Alfredo Carbonell, D.O., FACS, FACOS, a surgeon with Greenville Health System (GHS) Minimally Invasive Surgery division.
+“We have reached the point that we perform almost every operation laparoscopically,” said Alfredo Carbonell, D.O., FACS, FACOS, a surgeon with Prisma Health Minimally Invasive Surgery division.

 “There is no question that operating through smaller incisions results in less morbidity, decreased length of stay, quicker recovery and lower costs.
 And there are additional advantages unique to each procedure.”